Hollard Business Interruption Insurance Class Action

 The Hollard BII Class Action is conducted on behalf of businesses insured by Hollard during the period 19 January 2020 to 8 October 2021 and who have suffered business interruption losses as a result of the COVID-19 pandemic.

 The Hollard BII Class Action seeks to facilitate a Court-supervised process for the assessment of the business interruption claims of all eligible Class Members.
 The Court will be asked to determine all issues that are relevant to whether insurance cover is available for COVID-19 related losses, and to also make orders defining a system for the efficient and independent quantification of the insured Class Member losses.

-The Class Action will be run by Slater & Gordon Lawyers, with support from ICP Funding Pty Ltd, an Authorised Representative of CASL.
+The Class Action will be run by Slater & Gordon Lawyers, with support from ICP Funding Pty Ltd.

 Hollard Commercial Insurance Pty Ltd is a wholly owned subsidiary of Hollard, acting as agent in providing business insurance products for businesses within Australia via insurance intermediaries.

 Several different forms of Hollard’s business insurance policy wordings exist which include cover for business interruption (BI) losses; certain policy wordings include cover for interruptions arising from particular outbreaks of disease.

 Pursuing a business interruption claim individually against an insurer may be slow and time-consuming.
 Contesting any aspect of an insurer’s decision may involve legal cost and a possible exposure to liability to pay the insurer’s legal costs if unsuccessful.

 The Class Action against Hollard provides eligible Class Members with an opportunity to have their COVID-19 business interruption claim determined at no upfront cost, and without exposure to any further costs if the action is unsuccessful.